The Art of Praise | Fox by Mary Oliver

 The compromise of language: the art of praise

-The appearance of the fox thunders the spectator, who proclaims herself almost “dead of delight”.
+The fox’s appearance thunders the spectator, who proclaims herself almost “dead of delight.”
 Faced with this vision, her whole being seemed to be in tune with nature, despite the initial resistance of the mind.
 The distance between man and other creatures seems to taper off thanks to contemplation.
-Natural beauty does not express itself in words but, like the Stars in one of Oliver’s poems, with “pure radiance”.
+Natural beauty does not express itself in words but, like the Stars in one of Oliver’s poems, with “pure radiance.”
 And that’s why, in Mary Oliver’s writing, language is perceived as something that imposes on man an unbridgeable distance from other beings.
 At the same time, however, this does not lead to a renunciation of its use.
 Poetry will be the means to bring other men closer to the contemplation of nature.

 […] So I stood